pnguyen72/MyGame/README.md

 Start the [server](/src/code/MyGame/Server/MainServer.java) and keep it running, then start the [program](/src/code/MyGame/MyGame.java).

-Requires a half-decent terminal that supports the ANSI escape codes (e.g. does not work with IntelliJ, works with vscode).
+Requires a half-decent terminal that supports ANSI escape codes (e.g. does not work with IntelliJ, works with vscode).